-Figure 4 Discoverer XIII Diagnostic Payload Postflight Inspection: Several Components were Removed
+Figure 4 Discoverer XIII Diagnostic Payload Postflight Inspection: Several Components were Removed more complete postflight qualitative analysis of the recovery operations than has been possible on previous flights.

 An 8-watt transmitter replaced the 1.2-watt transmitter normally installed to relay the following data: gyro, accelerometer, battery voltage, temperature, pressure, and breakwire telltale functions from capsule separation until parachute deployment.
-A continuous-tape recorder was installed to record the capsule re-entry and recovery functions in real-time and to play back through the transmitter with a 2-minute time delay so that telemetry data during capsule descent through the ionization layer would not be lost.
+A continuous-tape recorder was installed to record the capsule re-entry and recovery functions in real-time and to play back through the transmitter with a 2-minute time delay so that telemetry data during capsule descent through the ionisation layer would not be lost.